GiladLeef/kangaroo/README.md

 ## Pollard's Kangaroo for SECP256K1

 This program offers a powerful solution for tackling the Elliptic Curve Discrete Logarithm Problem (ECDLP) within the context of SECP256K1.
 Here's a detailed overview of the features and functionality of this solver:
 ### Features

 - **Fixed-size arithmetic:** Utilizes fixed-size arithmetic for efficient computation.
 - **Fast modular inversion:** Implements fast modular inversion using Delayed Right Shift 62 bits.
 - **Fast modular multiplication:** Utilizes 2 steps folding 512 bits to 256 bits reduction using 64-bit digits.

+Due to current usage of 128 bit integers to represent distances, current version is limited to a 125bit interval search.

+This program is heavly based on https://github.com/JeanLucPons/Kangaroo.
 ### How It Works

 The algorithm employs two herds of kangaroos, a tame herd, and a wild herd.
 When a kangaroo from each herd collides, the key can be solved.
 The distinguished points method with a hashtable is used to detect collisions efficiently.
 The algorithm iteratively updates the positions of the kangaroos until a collision is detected, leading to the solution of the ECDLP.